vanessarreyes/ZombieEscape/README.txt

 This game is created with two different data structures.
-You can read more on the game implementation by opening the "Data Struvtures Final Project Report" pdf.
+You can read more on the game implementation by opening the "Data Structures Final Project Report" pdf.

 Here are terminal commands to run the game!
 Terminal Commands: